RUCKBReasoning/TableLLM/README.md

 | **[Paper](https://arxiv.org/abs/2403.19318)** | **[Homepage](https://tablellm.github.io/)** | **[Model](https://huggingface.co/RUCKBReasoning/TableLLM-13b)** | **[Training set](https://huggingface.co/datasets/RUCKBReasoning/TableLLM-SFT)** |

 We present **T**able**LLM**, a powerful large language model designed to handle tabular data manipulation tasks efficiently, whether they are embedded in spreadsheets or documents, meeting the demands of real office scenarios.
-The TableLLM [TableLLM-8B](https://huggingface.co/RUCKBReasoning/TableLLM-8b) are fine-tuned based on Llama3.1-8B.
+TableLLM [TableLLM-8B](https://huggingface.co/RUCKBReasoning/TableLLM-8b) is fine-tuned based on Llama3.1-8B.

 TableLLM generates either a code solution or a direct text answer to handle tabular data manipulation tasks based on different scenarios.
 Code generation is used for handling spreadsheet-embedded tabular data, which often involves the insert, delete, update, query, merge, and chart operations of tables.
 Text generation is used for handling document-embedded tabular data, which often involves the query operation of short tables.